Start the service

 Warning

 CentOS 7 doesn’t always properly load the default USB kernel modules for forwarded Wacom tablets.
-As a workaround, reload all wacom related modules using the following commands:
+As a workaround, reload all Wacom related modules using the following commands:

 sudo modprobe -r hid_wacom wacom wacom_w8001